FuzionView/FV-Docs/source/ticketviewer.rst

 From the Layers page, customize your view:
  * Click any available feature layer to toggle it on or off.
  * Layers with no features are grayed out.
- * Select Aerial to change the Basemap from the default OpenStreetMap.

 .. figure:: /_static/Layers2.png
    :alt: Ticket Layers